SEE Shore Photography

-Below are supples needed for your class, where to buy a camera and where to print
+Below are, what supples are needed, where to buy a camera and where to print

 Supplies Needed for Your Class